High blood pressure in pregnancy

 - The top number (systolic) is the pressure when the heart is pumping.

-When you are pregnant, your blood pressure is considered high if the top number is 140 or more or the bottom number is 90 or more (described as “140 over 90”).
-High blood pressure is sometimes called hypertension.
+During your pregnancy, your blood pressure will be checked at each antenatal visit.
+When you are pregnant, your blood pressure is considered high if the top number is 140 or more, or if the bottom number is 90 or more (described as '140 over 90').

 Different types of high blood pressure in pregnancy